Schedule adjustment period

 - Change grade method from regular to pass/fail.

 - Drop a course after schedule adjustment.
 This is considered a course attempt, and your transcript will reflect a "W" for the dropped course.
-You will not receive a refund for the dropped course.

 - Session withdrawal.
 After the deadline to drop courses with a grade of "W," you are not permitted to drop individual courses.
 You must withdraw from the entire session and drop all courses in the session.
 Your transcript will reflect a "session withdrawal.”